solrudev/Ackpine/docs/guide/configuration.md

 Installer type
 --------------

 Available for install sessions.
 Ackpine supports two different package installer implementations: Android's `PackageInstaller` and an intent with `ACTION_INSTALL_PACKAGE` action.
-They're configured with `InstallerType` enum with entries `SESSION_BASED` and `INTENT_BASED` respectively.
+They're configured with [`InstallerType`](/api/ackpine-api/api-main/ru.solrudev.ackpine.installer.parameters/-installer-type/index.html) enum with entries `SESSION_BASED` and `INTENT_BASED` respectively.

 `InstallParameters` builder will maintain the following invariants when configuring the installer type:

 - When on API level < 21, `INTENT_BASED` is always set regardless of the provided value;
-- When on API level >= 21 and `InstallParameters.Builder.apks` contains more than one entry, `SESSION_BASED` is always set regardless of the provided value.
+- When on API level 21+ and `InstallParameters.Builder.apks` contains more than one entry, `SESSION_BASED` is always set regardless of the provided value.

-By default, the value of installer type on API level < 21 is `INTENT_BASED`, and on API level >= 21 it is `SESSION_BASED`.
+By default, the value of installer type on API level < 21 is `INTENT_BASED`, and on API level 21+ it is `SESSION_BASED`.

 Uninstaller type
 --------------

 Available for uninstall sessions.
 Ackpine supports two different package uninstaller implementations: Android's `PackageInstaller` and an intent with `ACTION_UNINSTALL_PACKAGE` or `ACTION_DELETE` action.
 They're configured with `UninstallerType` enum with entries `PACKAGE_INSTALLER_BASED` and `INTENT_BASED` respectively.

-By default, the value of uninstaller type on API level < 21 is `INTENT_BASED`, and on API level >= 21 it is `PACKAGE_INSTALLER_BASED`.
+By default, the value of uninstaller type on API level < 21 is `INTENT_BASED`, and on API level 21+ it is `PACKAGE_INSTALLER_BASED`.

 Install mode
 ------------

 Available for install sessions.
 Takes effect only when using `SESSION_BASED` installer.
+See [`InstallMode`](/api/ackpine-api/api-main/ru.solrudev.ackpine.installer.parameters/-install-mode/index.html) API reference.

 - `Full` (default) — mode for an install session whose staged APKs should fully replace any existing APKs for the target app.